Phyllomedusidae

-Phyllomedusinae is a subfamily of hylid tree frogs found in the Neotropics commonly called leaf frogs.
-Formerly, they were often considered as their own family, Phyllomedusidae.
+Phyllomedusidae is a family of frogs found in the Neotropics commonly called leaf frogs.
+Formerly, they were often considered as a subfamily of the tree frog, Hylidae, but are increasingly considered a separate family.

-The subfamily is considered to be the sister group to the Australian treefrogs (Pelodryadinae), a subfamily of frogs known from Australia and New Guinea, despite being very geographically separated from them.
-The common ancestor of both subfamilies is thought to have lived in early Cenozoic South America, where the Phyllomedusinae still live, with the two families diverging from one another during the Eocene.
-The ancestors of Pelodryadinae likely colonized Australasia from South America via Antarctica, which at the time was not yet frozen over.
-The clade comprising both subfamilies is sister to the Hylinae, from which they diverged in the early Paleogene.
+The leaf frogs are considered to be the sister group to the Australian treefrogs (Pelodryadidae), a family of frogs known from Australia and New Guinea, despite being very geographically separated from them.
+The common ancestor of both families is thought to have lived in early Cenozoic South America, where the Phyllomedusidae still live, with the two families diverging from one another during the Eocene.
+The ancestors of Pelodryadidae likely colonized Australasia from South America via Antarctica, which at the time was not yet frozen over.
+The clade comprising both subfamilies is sister to the Hylidae, from which they diverged in the early Paleogene.

 Taxonomy

-The subfamily Phyllomedusidae contains the following genera:
+The family Phyllomedusidae contains the following genera: